pwnageByButchy/GoldenSnapshoter/README.md

 1. Configure all the variables in settings.py to match your environment (pay particular attention to the preserve_for_forensic_evidence setting(s))
 2. python ./GoldenSnapshoter.py

+if you utilise the Git generation script.
+You need to manually copy the contents of the script into the particular VM's UpdateScript.py

+This was design specifically to be a manual process as on some hosts you may not want Git repos...

+#### Things to know ####
+1. ParrotOS was one of our test cases however it handles `sudo apt update -y && sudo apt dist-upgrade -y` where it does not honour the `-y` flag on ocassions.
+This is due to their different implementation of Aptitude
+2. You need to change the settings and supply information including usernames and passwords - Be Mindful of This!
+3. Private Git Repos require authentication there is an example in the settings of how to add you repo with a username and password... if you do not it will no clone the repo and may cause errors
+4. dos2unix is required as VMWare seems to copy the UpdateScript with dos end of line characters